outreachy/website/docs/organizer-manual.md

 2. Participating in the #OutreachyChat on Twitter.
 We'll be running a Twitter chat on DATE TIME.
 The chat is designed to answer applicant's questions about what it's like to be an Outreachy intern.
 You can help by answer the questions for past interns (alums): https://www.outreachy.org/promote/#outreachychat

+3. Improving community documentation.
+You may have kept notes about issues you ran into during the contribution period or during the internship.
+Maybe you found resources that helped you understand a new concept.
+We encourage you to share those notes with your mentor and community coordinator.
+If you have time, you could improve community documentation by adding your notes to it.

-3. Helping new Outreachy applicants who are to your community.
+4. Helping new Outreachy applicants who are to your community.
 During the contribution period, applicants may have questions about getting started.
 You have over 3 months experience contributing to this community!
 Even if you only answer simple questions, that will give other mentors more time to answer complex questions.

-4. Welcoming new interns to the Zulip chat.
+5. Welcoming new interns to the Zulip chat.
 The ROUND interns will start on DATE.
 They'll be talking in the #Connections (location and language) stream.
 Interns will be looking for people in their region or who speak their language.
 It would be great for past interns to keep an eye on that topic.
 After interns start is also a great time to share hobbies, pictures, and success stories on #The Joy Channel.

+6. Continuing to contribute to your open source community.

-5. Sharing open source job opportunities you find, either on Zulip or the opportunities list.
+7. Sharing open source job opportunities you find, either on Zulip or the opportunities list.
+You can share job opportunities on the #jobs and opportunities stream.
+You can sign up for the opportunities mailing list here: https://lists.outreachy.org/cgi-bin/mailman/listinfo/opportunities

-6. Volunteering for the informal chats in a future internship cohort.
+8. Volunteering for the informal chats in a future internship cohort.
+Once you have found your next opportunity (even if it's not a full time job), you can share your journey with future interns.

-7. Helping co-mentor an Outreachy intern, and even becoming an Outreachy mentor yourself.
+9. Helping co-mentor an Outreachy intern, and even becoming an Outreachy mentor yourself.
 Did you know you don't have to be the only mentor on a project?
 Many projects have two or more mentors, who "co-mentor" an intern.
 So you can help future Outreachy interns, while working with a more experienced mentor.

 Does helping in any of those ways sound interesting to you?
 What questions can we answer about those volunteer roles?